Extra Keyboard Keys

-- To change the character or string associated with a key, tap the key and edit the character.
-You are not limited to a single character, you ca add a whole phrase (although it may be truncated when shown on the key).
+- Tap the key you want to change and enter the character or special code it should represent.
+You are not limited to a single character, you can add a whole phrase, too (although it may appear truncated on the key).

-- To get an empty space on the row of extra keys, just leave one or more keys empty.
+- To create an empty space on the row of extra keys, just leave one or more keys empty.

 Matched Punctuation Marks (…)

-Notebooks supports three special keys for cursor movement.
-As it is hard to enter those keys with the built in keyboard, it is probably best to just copy and paste them form one of the presets.
+Notebooks supports a few special keys for cursor movement.
+As it is hard to enter those keys with the built in keyboard, it is probably best to just copy and paste them from one of the presets.

 This key presents a menu of additional items to insert: images, links, timestamps or the current GPS location.
 To place it on a different key, just type three bullets.